 The dynamics of motorcycle theft vary considerably from those of other vehicles.
-In 2016/17:
+In 2017:

-- almost 8,060 motorcycles were stolen (representing 14 per cent of all vehicles stolen and 29 per cent of all SNRs); - 46 per cent (3,700) were recovered. - unregistered and off-road bikes account for 33 per cent of all missing motorcycles; - unlike other vehicles newer motorcycles are more at risk than older ones: - the risk of multiple thefts from a single location is much greater; and - of thefts notified to police in respect of non-registered motorcycles - the VIN is reported in only two in five cases.
+- 8,040 motorcycles were stolen (representing 15 per cent of all vehicles stolen and 30 per cent of all SNRs); - unregistered and off-road bikes account for one third of all missing motorcycles; - unlike other vehicles motorcycles manufactured after 2010 are at significantly greater risk than older ones; - the risk of multiple thefts from a single location is much greater; and - in thefts notified to police in respect of non-registered motorcycles - the VIN is reported in only two in five cases.